 All of our solicitors work under a Conditional Fee Agreement (CFA) and this is known generally as a no win no fee claim.
 A CFA states that the claimant will not have to pay for the personal legal fees of their solicitor if their case is not successful.
 If, however, their claim is successful, the fees for the solicitor are taken from the overall compensation amount awarded.

-If you choose to make a no win no fee personal injury claim with us, all fees and potential costs should be discussed with your solicitor before you proceed with a claim.
+If you choose to make a no win no fee airline injury claim with us, all fees and potential costs should be discussed with your solicitor before you proceed with a claim.
 It is worth noting that the amount a solicitor can expect is capped at a maximum of 25% of the overall compensation amount awarded.

 Our personal injury lawyers are dedicated to securing you the highest possible amount for your injuries and will help to guide you through the process of making a claim.
 Our solicitors are highly experienced in handling personal injury claims of all kinds.
 When you first contact us, our advisors will use the facts you supply them with to match you with a solicitor with the most relevant experience in handling your claim.

 If you choose to connect with one of our personal injury solicitors, you can reach us on 0800 073 8801 and our advisors can tell you where to start.
-If you don’t have time to call, you can arrange to have us call you back at a time that suits you best by filling out or handy online contact form.
+If you don’t have time to call, you can arrange to have us call you back at a time that suits you best by filling out our handy online contact form.

 Accidents On Holiday – Click here to read a guide to making a claim for accidents on holiday.